JoaoVFerreira/JoaoVFerreira/README.md

   **I'am not in right now, please leave a message.**
   ##
   - :rocket: Working as Back-End Developer at Dinheirow
-  - :dart:  Business Administration (Pontifícia Universidade Católica de Campinas - PUCC)
+  - :dart:  Graduating in Computer Science at Descomplica and graduated in Business Administration (Pontifícia Universidade Católica de Campinas - PUCC)
   - :muscle: I enjoy video game, soccer and skateboarding!
   ##